- Outdoor gardens are cost-effective, do not need expensive environmental controls, and require fewer resources to get started than indoor grows.

 If you decide to use seeds, make sure you start them about a month before you would typically start clones to give them time to germinate and adequately develop their taproot.

 There are also many advantages and disadvantages of using clones.
-They can be found at your local dispensary, are from a proven genetic lineage, and typically do well outdoors, making them the perfect choice for unexperienced growers.
-On the other hand, clones develop a fibrous root system, as opposed the deep taproots that are developed with seeds.
+They can be found at your local dispensary, are from a proven genetic lineage, and typically do well outdoors, making them the perfect choice for inexperienced growers.
+On the other hand, clones develop a fibrous root system, as opposed to the deep taproots that are developed with seeds.
 Fibrous root systems can reduce their ability to deal with environmental stress and predatory insects.

 Whether starting from seeds or clones, many cultivators start growing their plants indoors to ensure the plants are not exposed to excessive weather conditions as they develop their initial root system.
 The plants are transitioned outdoors when the weather and photoperiods, or the times in which a plant is exposed to light, are ideal.
 Extending the indoor vegetative growth period can help increase yields and allow growers time to select the best plants to be moved outdoors.